intave/documentation/mechanics/checks-10-placementanalysis.md

 ### Issue

-Scaffold cheats automatically place blocks under players to they don't have to bridge manually.
+Scaffold cheats automatically place blocks under players, so they don't have to bridge manually.

 ### Detection